Cesarsk/application-oper-challenge/README.md

 ## Technology Stack used and explanations

 - **K8S**: a Minikube cluster runs locally on Mac Os.
 It's made of a Deployment and a Service with a LoadBalancer mapped on the port 80, to the webservice running on port 4545, as per requirements.

-It runs a gitlab agent installed with helm so that an automatic deployment via Terraform from the Gitlab runner on the cluster is possible.
+  It is possible to deploy automatically the infrastructure using Gitlab CI.

 - **CI/CD**: gitlab CI has been used to host: